remjx/coindrop/README.md

 ## Support for all payment methods 🌎

-Virtually any payment method with an address can be listed on your piggybank page.
+Virtually any payment method with an address can be listed on your Coindrop page.
 Coindrop will never delist a payment method unless it is:
 * Against the law
 * Unsafe or insecure